influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/stdlib/experimental/subduration.md

 _**Function type:** Transformation_

 {{% warn %}}
-The `experimental.subDuration()` function is subject to change at any time.
-By using this function, you accept the [risks of experimental functions](/flux/v0.x/stdlib/experimental/#use-experimental-functions-at-your-own-risk).

-This specific function will be removed once duration vectors are implemented.
+This function will be removed once duration vectors are implemented.
 See [influxdata/flux#413](https://github.com/influxdata/flux/issues/413).
 {{% /warn %}}